outde-xyz/website/content/Tutorials/outdex_guide_submitting.md

    Deployment takes a few minutes.
 1. Once deployment finishes, Netlify will create a preview version and append your pull request with a link to the preview.
    Click on this link to check the preview.
-1. If you're happy with the preview, add a message that you want us to merge the pull request.
+1. If you're happy with the preview, go to your pull request and click the button `Ready for review`.
    Otherwise, start the revise-preview loop (step 3.1).
-1. As soon as you create the pull request, the Outdex maintainers get an email notification.
+1. As soon as you mark your pull request as ready for review, the Outdex maintainers get an email notification.
-   We will take a look at your pull request within the next few days.
+   We will take a look at your pull request within the next few days and merge it in if everything seems fine.
-   If the pull request has a message from you that you're happy with the current version, we'll merge it in.
-   Otherwise we wait a few more days.
+   Otherwise we will add a message to the pull request.
-   If there's still no approval message 1 week after the initial filing, we'll close the pull request without merging it.
+   Make sure you have some way to regularly check your Github notifications (e.g. by having them emailed to you).

 ## Step 3.1: Revise loop